-- The purchase of Little Wandle SSPP and whole staff CPD Training has resulted in high quality, consistent phonics teaching which has ensured that pupils keep up with their peers. - School is aware that some pupils are not supported with their reading at home.
-We provide daily one to one reading with a teacher or teaching assistant for all identified pupils. - Identified pupils received tutoring in reading and maths after school. - Some pupils attended breakfast club and after-school clubs, therefore, accessing the wider opportunities the school provides (morning mile, multi-sports clubs, Minecraft club) - All vulnerable and disadvantaged pupils attended on-site learning during the school closure (Jan-March 21) and attendance for these pupils was good. - Disadvantaged pupils were able to attend a residential educational visit to Liverpool including the opportunity to travel on a train, visit museums, galleries, two cathedrals, a mosque.
-They took part in a Legacy of Slavery workshop, a guided tour of the River Mersey by ferry and visited the Antony Gormley sculptures on Crosby Beach.
+• The purchase of Little Wandle Rapid Catch-up resources and whole staff refresher training has resulted in high quality, consistent phonics teaching which has ensured that pupils keep up with their peers.

+• School is aware that some pupils are not supported with their reading at home.
+We provide daily one to one reading with a teacher or teaching assistant for all identified pupils.
+88% of children achieved their expected end points in reading at the end of KS1 and 83% achieved expected in the KS2 SATS

+• Identified pupils received tutoring in reading and maths after school.

+• Some pupils attended breakfast club and after-school clubs, therefore, accessing the wider opportunities the school provides (morning mile, multi-sports clubs, lego club)

+• Attendance in the academic year 2022-23 for all pupils, including vulnerable and disadvantaged pupils was high (97.4% which is much higher than the national average)

+•Disadvantaged pupils were able to attend a residential educational visit to Robinwood, including the opportunity to travel on a train and take part in active, adventurous and team-building activities and to experience staying away from home.